EXTERNAL NETWORK PENETRATION TESTING

-Identify your external infrastructure vulnerabilities and assess the risks affecting your internet facing assets.
+Identify your external infrastructure vulnerabilities, emerging threats and assess the risks affecting external networks through our external network penetration testing service.
 This exercise follows a risk mitigation plan to maintain a minimal attack surface over the internet.

 What is an external network penetration test?

-External network penetration test simulates an internet attacker on organisational devices, applications and data.
-This threat actor mimics an internet user with zero prior knowledge and relies on internet based information about your organisation (Open Source Intelligence).
+The external network penetration test simulates an internet attacker on organisational devices, applications, and data.
+This threat actor mimics an internet user with zero prior knowledge and relies on internet-based information about your organisation (Open Source Intelligence).

-An external penetration test exercise, a part of the infrastructure penetration testing, establishes an organisations’ internet footprint.
-It helps in identifying vulnerabilities in the remote workforce infrastructure, devices such as firewalls, email servers, applications and web servers.
+An external pen test exercise establishes an organisations’ internet footprint.
+It helps in vulnerability identification in the remote workforce infrastructure, devices such as firewalls, email servers, applications and web servers.

-Compared to an internal pen test, it is quick and short exercise.
-For instance, a medium to large organisation may expect results within a week to two weeks maximum.
+Compared to internal penetration testing, it is a quick and short exercise.
+For instance, a medium to the large organisation may expect results within a week to two weeks maximum.

-As a customer, it is important for you to know where you require external penetration testing or vulnerability scanning and if you are making an informed choice.
+As a customer, it is important for you to know where you require external network pen testing or external vulnerability scan and if you are making an informed choice.
+This is more than running automated scans that you can do within your team without our expertise.

-Penetration tests include a full vulnerability scan and justify the investment by following manual approach to safely exploiting the vulnerabilities to mimic real world threats.
-A pentester also elaborates risk impact, likelihood and technical supporting information to ensure customer security team is aware of the risk.
+Penetration tests include identifying vulnerabilities, detecting new and emerging threats and justifying the investment by following a manual approach to safely exploiting the security vulnerabilities to mimic real world threats.
+A network penetration tester also elaborates risk impact, likelihood and technical supporting information to ensure the customer security team is aware of the risk.

-A vulnerability scan is a sub-set of penetration test that includes analysis of vulnerabilities that may or may not affect the environment.
-It is helpful exercise for assets at scale and continuous checks to know the threat surface (less deep, more wide analysis).
+An external vulnerability scan is a sub-set of penetration tests that includes analysis of network vulnerabilities that may or may not affect the environment.
+It is a helpful exercise for assets at scale and continuous checks to know the threat surface (less deep, more wide analysis).

 External pen test methodology